-MELD CORRIDOR CENTRAL CATALYTIC PROGRAMME Project Name Project Type (Description) Department Project Status Non- financials Budget Allocated: 2023-24 Actual Expenditure as at 29 Feb 2024 Status / Percentag e Expenditu re Comments/ Challenges Mdantsane Access Road Public Transport Transport Planning and Operations Implementation All Public transport users Current phase complete, planning underway for next phase for which funding is allocated in 2024/25 N/A N/A N/A Duncan Village Proper Development of Implementation Stage 500 000 0.00 0% The implementing agent Asla is currently busy with Bulk Services assessment exercise.
-Duncan Village Composite Site Duncan Village to provide roads, houses Human Settlements Implementation Stage 500 000 0.00 0% The implementing agent is busy with the survey.
-C Section and Triangular Site and hostels, business premises for the community of Duncan Village As above Implementation Stage 500 000 0.00 0% The implementing agent (Asla), is currently busy with Bulk Services assessment exercise.
-D Hostel Implementation Stage 3 000 000 0.00 0% The implementing agent Asla is currently busy with Bulk Services assessment exercise.
-Block Yard TRA On-hold Site invaded by illegal occupants North West Corridor: Feasibility for extension of NW Expressway and link to Amalinda Main Road.
+MELD CORRIDOR CENTRAL CATALYTIC PROGRAMME Project Name Project Type (Description) Department Project Status Non- financials Budget Allocated: 2024-25 Actual Expenditure as at 30 April 2025 Status / Percentag e Expenditu re Comments/ Challenges Duncan Village Proper Implementation Stage 20 000 0.00 0% The implementing agent Asla is currently busy with Bulk Services assessment exercise.
+Duncan Village Composite Site Development of Duncan Village Implementation Stage 0.00 0.00 0% The implementing agent is busy with the survey.
+C Section and Triangular Site to provide roads, houses and hostels, business premises for the community of Human Settlements r the of Implementation Stage 500 000 0.00 0% The implementing agent (Asla), is currently busy with Bulk Services assessment exercise.
+D Hostel Duncan Village As above Implementation Stage 1 200 000 1 067 000 The implementing agent Asla is currently busy with Bulk Services assessment exercise.
+Block Yard TRA On-hold Site invaded by illegal occupants Northwest Corridor: Feasibility for extension of NW Expressway and link to Amalinda Main Road.
 This includes a feasibility study for the Chiselhurst High Density Housing (SPCA) to Ziphunzana Transport Planning and Operations Planning All public transport users No funding has been allocated in the 2023/2024 financial year N/A N/A the preliminary design process is complete.
 A report and presentation is to be done to Top Management and Council.
-Once approval has been acquired, the implementation process will commence funding dependent Upgrade of Mzonyana Dam Mzonyana Dam Upgrade and East Coast water supply Infrastructure Services Implementation All Users 25 000 000 10 051 923 40% Project is well in progress Reeston Housing Construction of 2500 low cost housing units for the residents of Reeston Human Settlements Implementation 2500 Beneficiaries 25,200,000 2 227 257 9% The contractor is on site for Phase 3 Stage 2 of the project, although there is a slow progress on site due to cashflow challenges by the contractor, consultant is busy with tender document for the remaining scope of works.
-For Stage 3 Phase 3 of the project, the process of land transfer is not yet finalised between BCMM and the the Department of Land Reform and rural development, for the remaining 66 sites.
-Upgrading of the Mdantsane Treatment Works Upgrade of the Mdantsane Treatment works from 120ML per day to 150ML per day.
-Services All Users 19,598,320 13 699 647 70% Contractor is on site and project progressing well Market Hall Upgrade Internal Banking Hall Alterations and banana ripening rooms Spatial Planning Procurement 6,600,000 2 914 940 44% Installation of extraction fans is at 90%.
-Invoices for completed work have been submitted for payment.
-A contractor is on site busy with the digging of trenches, installation of water pipes and laying of concrete.
-Work is done outdoors and
+Once approval has been acquired, the implementation process will commence funding dependent Upgrade of Umzonyana Dam Mzonyana Dam Upgrade and East Coast water supply Infrastructure Services Implementation All Users 18 127 604 3 552 983 20% Completion of refurbishment of UWTW-Block A filters, Completion of refurbishment of BRPS Contractor has been appointed for refurbishment of UWTW-Block C filters, waiting for appointment of comsultant.
+Tender for Refurbishment of Mdantsane pumpstation is at Bid Specification Committee (BSC).
+Reeston Housing Construction of 2500 low cost housing units for the residents of Reeston Human Settlements Implementation 2500 Beneficiaries 22 424 463 8 130 264 43% The contractor is on site, although there is a slow progress on site due to cashflow challenges by the contractor.
+Upgrading of the Mdantsane Waste Water Treatment Works Upgrade of the Mdantsane Treatment works from 120ML per day to 150ML per day.
+Services All Users 32 041 612 19 862 877 62% The remaining purchase orders are now received and the contractors to start on site.
+Market Hall Upgrade Internal Banking Hall Alterations and banana ripening rooms Spatial Planning Procurement 5 500 000 1 567 114 28% The informal tender for the upgrading of parking bays has been awarded and the department is waiting for the purchase order.
+The contract for prefabricated units has been awarded and a purchase order has been created.
+Specification for upgrading of gutters and downpipes was advertised on 07 March Upgrading electrical DB boards is still being finalised.
+The assessment of cold rooms has been done following the visit by PPECB board.
+Purchase requisitions have been prepared for approval.